5 World-Class Examples of Recycling Supermarket Organic Waste

 For example, organic waste composting costs approximately $25/ton, while traditional landfill fees average about $66/ton.
 Using these numbers, a retailer generating 10,000 tons of food waste annually would save over $41,000 per annum with an organic waste recycling program.

-In addition, food waste donation and recycling play an important role in enhancing a company’s sustainability and corporate social responsibility image, or their ESR scorecard for investors.
+In an even more recent trend, food waste donation and recycling play an important role in enhancing a company’s sustainability and corporate social responsibility image, or their ESG scorecard for investors.

 How National Waste Associates can help

 At National Waste Associates (NWA), our waste and recycling services are tailored for businesses with multiple locations.
-We understand that managing food waste is complicated in today’s marketplace, which is why we design customized minimization and recycling plans based on the individual requirements at each location.
+We understand that managing food waste and remaining in compliance is complicated in today’s marketplace, which is why we design customized minimization and recycling plans based on the individual requirements at each location.

-We conduct an initial assessment of each store’s current practices, then set goals to reduce the quantity of food waste, developing a sustainable approach to allow for continuous reduction of volumes.
+We conduct an initial assessment of each location’s current practices, then set goals to reduce the quantity of food waste, developing a sustainable approach to allow for continuous reduction of volumes.
+To read how we did this for a regional supermarket chain, click here.

 For more information on food waste recycling and to learn how NWA can reduce your waste costs with our professionally managed services and recycling programs, call 1-888-692-5005 x6 or email firstname.lastname@example.org